rtmigo/fmap_dart/README.md

 If you want the `purgeSync` method to purge storage with LRU policy, you must not only create `Fmap(policy: Policy.lru)` before purging, but always create the object this way.
-It will cause `Fmap` to update the the last-used timestamps for every an item is read.
+It will cause `Fmap` to update the the last-used timestamps every time an item is read.

 When you do not specify this argument, the timestamps are only updates on writes, but not on reads.
 The order of the elements becomes closer to the FIFO.